Happy Hour (2015 Japanese film): Plot

 The tough, no-nonsense Akari chafes at work with a younger and inexperienced colleague, Yuzuki, who she is training.
-Akari is the least forgiving of the friends and holds the longest grudges when there is a fight, but her lack of a serious personal romantic relationship leads her to invest time and energy into her friends.
+Akari is the least forgiving of the friends and holds the longest grudges when there is a fight, but her lack of a serious romantic relationship leads her to invest time and energy into her friends.
 Though she is looking for a partner, she finds it difficult to connect with other men and struggles with whether or not she desires intimacy.
 A doctor at the hospital attempts to start a relationship with her, but she rebuffs him.
 Later, she reprimands Yuzuki harshly for making what could have been a serious mistake, and afterward, she accidentally falls down the stairs and breaks her leg.
 As she recovers, she attends an art event that Fumi is hosting, and though Ukai is slated to interview the star of the show, Kozue, he spontaneously walks out.
 Akari, who is attracted to him, follows him and joins him at a club.
 At the same club is Hinako, who was at the same event, and Akari learns that she is Ukai's sister.
-After they share a heart-to-heat, Hinako spontaneously kisses her, and in turn Akari kisses Ukai when he interrupts them.
+After they share a heart-to-heart, Hinako spontaneously kisses her, and in turn Akari kisses Ukai when he interrupts them.
 Eventually, Akari returns to work, where Yuzuki apologizes for not being a good enough worker.
 Akari, no longer as cold to Yuzuki as before, hugs her.

 Sakurako, the more emotional of the friends, is married to overworked salaryman Yoshihiko, and they have a teenage son, Daiki.
 They also live with Yoshihiko's mother, Mitsu, who Sakurako does not feel comfortable around.
-Mitsu warns the couple of Daiki's relationship with another girl, but they brush off her complaints until Daiki reveals that he needs money for his girlfriend's abortion.
-Yoshihiko orders Sakurako to bring the money to the family and apologize, much to Sakurako's distress, and when she pleads to him for help and solidarity, he retorts that he is too busy with work, and she is responsible for domestic matters.
+Mitsu warns the couple of Daiki's relationship with a girl, but they brush off her complaints until Daiki reveals that he needs money for his girlfriend's abortion.
+Yoshihiko orders Sakurako to bring the money to the girl's family and apologize, much to Sakurako's distress, and when she pleads to him for help and solidarity, he retorts that he is too busy with work, and she is responsible for domestic matters.
 Sakurako finds the experience humiliating, but Mitsu attends the meeting with her and takes the lead, which causes them to finally bond.
 After Sakurako reveals to Daiki that Jun was responsible for her and Yoshihiko becoming lovers, Daiki ends up at the ferry to run away with his girlfriend, only to find that she has stood him up.
 Instead, he sees Jun off, and thanks her for being responsible for his birth.

 Meanwhile, Sakurako, disappointed and disillusioned with Yoshihiko, embarks on her own affair.
-She tells him that she slept with another man, and that she will not apologize or ask for his forgiveness.
+Upon returning home the following morning, she tells him that she slept with another man, and that she will not apologize or ask for his forgiveness.
 Yoshihiko seems unmoved and leaves for work; when he slips down the stairs, Sakurako hurries to help him and see him off, then continues on with her household chores as if nothing happened.
 As Yoshihiko walks to work, he eventually breaks down in tears.